 When she was 23, she had her first child, a little blonde haired, blue eyed princess named Breathe.
 The birth of her daughter inspired Tiffini to come forward with painful and haunting truths regarding the sexual abuse she’d endured as a child.
 She channeled all of her hurt and confusion into writing and devoting every minute to her daughter.
 By the time her second daughter, a beautiful auburn-haired, blue-eyed princess named Alight was born, healing was well underway and she knew with certainy that her calling in life was motherhood.

-Today, Tiffini is a motivational speaker and author of nine published books, most of which deal with abuse in some format.
+Today, Tiffini is a motivational speaker and author of eleven published books, most of which deal with abuse in some format.
 She uses her own traumatic past as a bridge to helping others realize they are not alone and that God will hold their hand just as He held hers.
 She is a mother who delights in immersing herself in a wonderland of imaginative games like Elephant in the Jungle, Picasso Days and tea parties.
 She is a volunteer who works with children in church and in schools.
 She is a chocolate-lover and could play in a creek bed all day.
 She is an insomniac who writes late at night while consuming plenty of Dr. Peppers!
 She is a dreamer, an optimist and a storyteller who believes the best stories are the ones we create with our families.

 Welcome to Stories That Matters!